 3) Thyme: Thymus Vulgaris

-Aids in respiratory health and has antibacterial/antibiotic properties.
+These perennial chicken-friendly plants aids in respiratory health and has antibacterial/antibiotic properties.
 [Buy]

 4) Lavender: Lavandula species

 Lavender is a natural insect repellent.
 Putting dried lavender in your DIY chicken coop or near your chicken run can have calming effects on the chickens as well as being a natural air freshener.
 [Buy]